-The Career Development Center is comprised of dedicated professionals passionate about helping the Chapman University student body build a solid foundation to start their career from.
+The Career Development Center is comprised of dedicated professionals who are passionate about helping the Chapman University student body build solid foundations from which to start their careers.
 Feel free to contact the CDC at anytime, or send an email to any of our individual emails as well.

 Career Development Center

 Sally joined the Career Development Center in April 2013 and has focused on educating students in understanding that we are entering a new era where social media and technology are changing the face of career development as we have known it.
 In that process she wants to assist students to begin preparing for what will ultimately be lifelong skills in connecting and communicating with people all over the world.

 Sally has always been a believer that if you do what you love doors will open and success will follow.
 With that belief she seeks to inspire students to find their passions and find what makes them unique and special, thus helping them focus those abilities into a major and career.
 With a background in Counseling Psychology, Sally is also in the process of earning her hours towards her licensure as a Marriage and Family Therapist.